Being a director and running a limited company comes with its ups and downs and trying to obtain business loan can be rather challenging.

 What is a personal guarantee?

-Any limited company in the UK can apply for an unsecured business loan if it meets the following criteria:
+Any limited company in the UK can apply for an unsecured business loan if it meets they qualify and meet the following criteria:

 - Your business is already registered with Companies House